caughey1/trash-classifier-cs131/README.md

 Most people who use the [TrashNet](https://github.com/garythung/trashnet) dataset feed the photos straight into a neural network.
 We're expanding on this by running CS131 computer vision steps on the images first (edge detection, contouring, and so on), then train the same kind of classifier and see if that helps.

-So we have two paths:
+We have two paths:

 1. **Baseline** — normal TrashNet photos → ResNet → predict the trash type
-2. **Our approach** — preprocessed photos (e.g. Canny edges) → same ResNet → predict the trash type
+2. **Our approach** — preprocessed photos → ResNet → predict the trash type

 If preprocessing helps, we can say the extra CV layer was worth it.
 If not, that's still a useful result.